Harry Richman: Political views

-Richman was a Democrat, he sang "God Bless America" at the 1940 Democratic National Convention, held at Chicago.
+Richman was a Democrat and sang "God Bless America" at the 1940 Democratic National Convention held in Chicago.

 Hobbies and adventures

-He enjoyed sailing; however, his yacht Chevalier II exploded in July 1931, killing one.
+Richman enjoyed sailing, but his yacht Chevalier II exploded in July 1931, killing one person.

-Richman was also an amateur aviator of some accomplishment, being the co-pilot in 1936, with famed flyer Henry Tindall "Dick" Merrill, of the first round-trip transatlantic flight in his own single-engine Vultee V-1AD transport, named "The Lady Peace."
-Richman had filled much of the empty space of the aircraft with ping pong balls as a flotation aid in case they were forced down in the Atlantic.
+Richman was also an amateur aviator of some accomplishment and in 1936 was the copilot, with famed flyer Henry Tindall "Dick" Merrill, of the first round-trip transatlantic flight in his own single-engine Vultee V-1AD transport, named The Lady Peace.
+Richman had filled much of the empty space of the aircraft with ping-pong balls as a flotation aid in case they were forced down in the Atlantic Ocean.
 They were forced to land in Wales in 18 hours and 38 minutes.
-The publicity enabled him to sell autographed ping pong balls until his death, and specimens of these continue to show up for sale on celebrity memorabilia websites.
-The only surviving Vultee V-1, of which only 25 were built, similar to Richman's, is in the Shannon Air Museum in Fredericksburg, Va.
+The publicity enabled Richman to sell autographed ping-pong balls until his death, specimens of which continue to appear for sale on celebrity memorabilia websites.
+The only surviving Vultee V-1, of which only 25 were built, similar to Richman's, is in the Shannon Air Museum in Fredericksburg, Virginia.

 Later years and death

-Richman spent most of his fortune lavishly, and his final years were impoverished.
-He suffered from a string of illnesses over the years before his death.
-On November 3, 1972, Richman died in Hollywood, California, at the age of 77.
-He is buried at Hillside Memorial Park Cemetery in Culver City, California.
+Richman spent most of his fortune lavishly, and in his final years, he was impoverished.
+He suffered a string of illnesses over the years before his death.
+On November 3, 1972, Richman died in Hollywood, California at the age of 77.
+He is buried in Hillside Memorial Park Cemetery in Culver City, California.